-Table 17 Investment
+Investment

-2006 2007 IP
+2006 2007 RIP

-000 euros 9 019 13 777 20 979
+(000 EUR) 9 019 13 777 20 979

 Index: 2006=100 100 153 233

-(243) While investments did see an increase in the period considered, in absolute terms it still represented only 6% of the turnover in the RIP.
-In addition, this increment is influenced by exceptional investments made in buildings by one of the sampled community producers.
+(255) While investments did see an increase in the period considered, in absolute terms it still represented only 6 % of the turnover in the RIP.
+In addition, this increment is influenced by exceptional investments made in buildings by one of the sampled Union producers.
 Otherwise, the level of investment would be stable during the reference period and at low levels.
+Again, this has to be seen in the light of a significant deterioration and low levels of investment in the original investigation.